 What Are The General Outcomes In Cases Involving Uninsured Motorists?

-Generally speaking underinsured/uninsured insurance companies don’t want to go to court.
-Therefore in most cases the uninsured/underinsured carrier will pay their policy limits.
-However, sometimes cases end up being filed against the insurance carrier because they have way undervalued this case under the value of the underinsured/uninsured policy.
-However, it is still somewhat rare that these cases end up in court, and in most cases even when there is a lawsuit the claim settles, before it is brought in front of a jury to present the case.
+Generally speaking, underinsured/uninsured insurance companies don’t want to go to court; therefore, in most cases, the uninsured/underinsured carrier will pay their policy limits.
+However, sometimes cases end up being filed against the insurance carrier because they have way undervalued the case under the value of the underinsured/uninsured policy.
+However, it is still somewhat rare that these cases end up in court, and in most cases, even when there is a lawsuit, the claim settles before it is brought in front of a jury to present the case.